PhantasarProductions/Star-Story/Alpha-Build/ReadMe.md

-NOTE: The alpha version is not yet available for download.
-The text below is therefore not entirely valid.
-You can already see these files because I am preparing the game for alpha testing.

 # Alpha Build

 In this part of the repository the alpha versions for both Mac and Windows will be kept up-to-date on a regular basis.
 Please note that the game was created on a Mac and thefore the Mac Executable may predate the Windows executables.
 The assests and scripts are always the same in both versions.
 A few bugs in the Windows version may therefore come to life due to a few version conflicts, though I'll try to keep the Windows executables up-to-date.